 An application form is sometimes used instead of a C.V. or a cover letter, however some companies require you to attach your C.V. along with your form.
 An application form aids employers with identifying what your written communication skills are like as well as making it easier for them to pick out the key details.
-When filling in the details of your referees you may also be asked to provide details on how long you have known them for & your relationship with them.
-You should have a character reference & / or an employment reference.

 - Take some copies of the application form so that if you make a mistake then you have a spare.

 - Read very carefully through the instructions on the application form as you may be asked to use block capitals throughout.

 - Always use black or blue ink when filling in your form.

 - Make sure that you have the correct form.